Furniture and equipment funding for state schools

 - Don't use the new square metre funding rate to furnish space built with 5YA funding.
 You must use the 5YA furniture and equipment grant for this.

-Invoice the Ministry for the new space funding
+How to get the new space funding

 Send an invoice to your local Ministry office to receive the furniture and equipment funding for the building project.
 We'll pay it in the project budget.
 When you undertake the project, you must meet our project management requirements.